-Name # of items

-Affix patterns that tend to generate opposites 15 rules

-Contrast questions:

-GRE preparatory questions:

-Development set 162 questions

-Test set 790 questions

-Newly created questions: 1269 questions

-Data from work on types of opposites:

-Crowdsourced questionnaires 4 sets (one for every pos)

-Responses to questionnaires 12,448 assignments (in four files)

-Lexicon of opposites generated by the Mohammad et al. method:

-Class I opposites 3.5 million word pairs

-Class II opposites 2.5 million word pairs

-Manually identified contrasting categories

-in the Macquarie Thesaurus 209 category pairs

-1 20) category pairs

-Word-pairs used in Section 5 experiments: 1250

-WordNet opposites set 1358 word pairs

-WordNet random word pairs set 1358 word pairs

-WordNet synonyms set 1358 word pairs
+Name # of items Affix patterns that tend to generate opposites 15 rules Contrast questions: GRE preparatory questions: Development set Test set Newly created questions: 162 questions 790 questions 1,269 questions Data from work on types of opposites: Crowdsourced questionnaires Responses to questionnaires 4 sets (one for every pos) 12,448 assignments (in four files) Lexicon of opposites generated by the Mohammad et al. method: Class I opposites Class II opposites 3.5 million word pairs 2.5 million word pairs Manually identified contrasting categories in the Macquarie Thesaurus 209 category pairs Word-pairs used in Section 5 experiments: WordNet opposites set WordNet random word pairs set WordNet synonyms set 1,358 word pairs 1,358 word pairs 1,358 word pairs we have made available.
+We determined the amount of agreement among humans in identifying lexical contrast, and also in identifying different kinds of opposites.
+We also showed that a large number of opposing word pairs have properties pertaining to more than one kind.
+Table 18 summarizes the data created as part of this research on lexical contrast, all of which is available for download.